 Another downside of table service could be that the customer is not seeing the coffee being made.
 We believe that making coffee is an art and can be a great show (think of latte art for example).
 With table service you might lose this a little.
 A great way around this is to have the espresso machine inside the serving area, not behind the counter.
 This is a little controversial but it could be fantastic if designed correctly.
 All you need is to place the espresso machine on the end of the counter/kitchen with the machine facing the inside of the shop.
 Place it so that anybody in the coffee shop can watch the barista make coffee.
 Of course you have to consider safety options here.

 Some people will argue that table service needs more staff.
-I would disagree.
-You will find that this isn’t the case if you have a good layout.
+You will find that this isn’t always the case if you have a good layout.
 If you design the counter so that even the host (the person waiting the tables) can make coffee, reach for cakes, muffins etc. then you can really speed things up.
 You could have a till that spins around so the host can always reach it from inside the serving area.
 The cakes are all on display for the host to reach.
 In the end, you would need someone at the till anyway which can now be the host.
-With a bit of planning you could run the shop with 3 people.

 And if you are really clever and design the shop carefully then you might even be able to have both counter service and table service available.
 You could have the espresso machine on a rotating disc so it can turn around for table or counter service.
 The same goes for the till.
 It may sound crazy but I am sure you can do it with a little planning and thinking ahead.